 A large part of a recruiter’s decision making is formed by non-verbal clues and interactions.
 When shaking hands with people give a firm and confident handshake.
 Make sure you are pleasant to everybody you meet, as recruiters may ask other members of staff, such as anyone that escorts you from reception to interview, about their interactions with you.
 In addition to looking for good interview answers they are also judging whether you’ll be a good fit for their organisation and whether they and their colleagues will enjoy working with you.
 Try to relax and be yourself, smile and maintain eye contact throughout the course of the interview.
 This doesn’t mean stare at them throughout or grin from start to finish but it does mean be natural and let your personality shine through.

 7. Think yourself successful

 Don’t underestimate the power of a positive mental attitude (PMA).
 Whilst waiting to go into your interview imagine getting the phone call or email offering you the job.
-Picture yourself getting your first pay cheque and think about what you are going to buy yourself (and you should always buy yourself a treat with your first pay cheque!)
+Picture yourself in the role or getting your first pay cheque.
 This will not only distract you from pre-interview nerves but will put you in a positive frame of mind.
 It will also give you a winning attitude that may well come across to those interviewing you.

 8. Ask genuine questions